- Location: Tiruchirapalli Rock Fort, N Andar St, Tiruchirappalli, Tamil Nadu 620002

 - How To Reach

-Ucchi Pillayar Temple is a 7th-century Hindu temple, one devoted to Lord Ganesha located atop of Rockfort, Trichy, Tamil Nadu, India.
+Ucchi Pillayar Temple is a 7th-century Hindu temple, one devoted to Lord Ganesha located atop Rockfort, Trichy, Tamil Nadu, India.
 According to legend, this rock is the place where Lord Ganesha ran from King Vibishana, after developing the Ranganathaswamy deity in Srirangam.
 Tiruchirapalli Rock Fort is also fondly called Malaikottai in Tamil.

 Vibhishana was the younger brother of the Asura King Ravana who ruled Lanka.
 Lord Rama in the epic of Ramayana rescues his wife Sita, who was kidnapped and also held by Ravana, with the help of Sugriva and Hanuman defeated him.
 In this war, the moral and truth-abiding brother of Ravana, Vibishana aids Rama in his battle against his brother.
 Ultimately Rama wins the war and as a token of love, he provides Vibishana an idol of Lord Ranganatha, a form of Vishnu.

 Vibhishana, though he supported Rama, was basically an Asura, hence the Devas (who are arch-rivals to Asuras according to Hindu mythology) wished to stop this idea of an Asura taking Lord’s supreme form to his Kingdom.
 They request the help of the Remover of Obstacles and God of discovering, Lord Vinayaka, and the Lord accepts the plan.
-Vibhishana, while on his back to his Kingdom, undergoes Trichi, and wanted to take his bath in the river Kaveri and do his everyday rituals.
-However, he is perplexed as to the deity, once kept inland, can never be removed and has to be in that place forever.
+Vibhishana, while on his back to his Kingdom, undergoes Trichi, and wants to take his bath in the river Kaveri and do his everyday rituals.
+However, he is perplexed as to why the deity, once kept inland, can never be removed and has to be in that place forever.

-As a solution, Vibishana tries to find someone to hold the deity while he was taking bath.
+As a solution, Vibishana tries to find someone to hold the deity while he was taking a bath.
 He finds Lord Vinayaka under the disguise of a cowherd boy.
-According to the strategy, when Vibishana is completely into the water, Vinayaka takes the deity and also keeps it firmly in the sand, in the banks of Kaveri.
+According to the strategy, when Vibishana is completely into the water, Vinayaka takes the deity and also keeps it firmly in the sand, on the banks of Kaveri.
 On seeing this, the angry Vibhishana chases the boy, to punish him, and the boy keeps running and climbs over the rock near the Kaveri bank.
 Vibhishana finally reaches the boy as well as hits him on the forehead.